ReactTraining/react-workshop/README.md

 # Welcome to React Training!

 We have new workshop material for 2021 🎉.
-Be sure to checkout https://reacttraining.com/workshops.
+Be sure to checkout https://reacttraining.com/workshops to see our schedule of public workshops.
 We offer:

-- Monthly Public Workshops (Paid and Free)
+- Monthly Public Workshops
 - Private/tailored Corporate Workshops

 This repo contains the latest course material for [React Training](https://reacttraining.com/).